lumeland/lume.land/plugins/multilanguage.md

 ### Define the data

 You may want to set different data per language.
-One way adding a suffix to the variable name with a dot plus the language code.
+One way to do this is by adding a suffix to the variable name with a dot plus the language code.
 For example:

 <lume-code>